pr4aveen/tp/docs/UserGuide.md

 ![Walkthrough of Creating a Project Diagram Step 2](images/AddProjectDiagram2.png)
 3. A project will be added to the project list as shown below.
 ![Walkthrough of Creating a Project Diagram Step 3](images/AddProjectDiagram3.png)
-4. On 7 December 2021, at 11:01:12, the reminder component will be shown and the reminder of the project will be removed.
+4. On 7 December 2021, at 11:01:12, the reminder panel will be shown and the reminder of the project will be removed.
 ![Walkthrough of Creating a Project Diagram Step 4](images/AddProjectDiagram4.png)

 ### 3.4 Editing a Project/Task: `edit`